Sandringham College: Controversies

 When the school introduced uniforms in 2014, it provoked uproar from students who objected to uniforms as being against the culture of the school.
 When the school introduced blazers to the uniform in 2019 in an effort to improve the image of the school, the junior campus faculty threatened to expel any student who complained about them, the item became more unpopular after the school announced that the blazer would continue to be worn in the summer months, and consequently the faculty were booed in the school assembly.
 The school countered by declaring that the blazers improved confidence and boosted academic results.

-In September 2022 a female teacher at Sandringham College had her teaching registration suspended over alleged sex offences.

 Architecture and history

 Both campuses of Sandringham College were designed by the Public Works Department of Victoria and built in the Light Timber Construction style.